ENBENC/IN3110-Problem-Solving-with-High-Level-Languages/assignment2 - Bash Scripting/README.md

+# move.sh
+Script of moving a file from src to dst.
-The file move.sh contains solution to task 2.1, by in terminal call "bash move.sh src dst".
+Call in terminal "bash move.sh src dst".

-The file moveOptional.sh contains solution to task 2.1a and b.
-The file timeTracker.sh contains solution to task 2.2.
-The file timeTracker2_3.sh contains solution to task 2.3, and the implementation of findig time each task spent is under track_stop function.
-The function log just print the time to terminal.
+# moveOptional.sh
+Same function as move.sh, but added if dst directory not exisist then create one.

+# timeTracker.sh
+A simple time tracker to tell how much time a task spent from start time to end time.